Welcome to Eastern Region

 Non-members who wish to attend more than two talks will be requested to join as members.
 Cost is $$75 p.a.
 Seating is generally available for up to 60 people.
 Morning tea is provided, funded by a $2 donation.
 Bookings are required for all courses.
 For details see Course Book for Semester 1

-However, due to the corona virus, all our talks and courses have had to be suspended as from today (23 March) because the venues in which they are normally held are closed, and because of the need to maintain correct social distancing.
-It is too early to say when this situation will change but we do hope it will be possible to resume in July or August.
+However, due to the corona virus, all our talks and courses have had to be suspended as from 23 March because the venues in which they were normally held are closed, and because of the need to maintain correct social distancing.
+It is too early to say when this situation will change but we do hope it will be possible to resume our face to face courses in early August.

-We will be contacting those speakers who were due to make presentations this semester to invite them to make them next semester, at dates to be mutually agreed.
-We shall also be looking for some new speakers and topics to complete the semester 2 series.
+We have invited those speakers who were due to make presentations this semester but were not able to do so to make them next semester, at dates mutually agreed.
+Most of them have done so.
+We shall be looking for a few new speakers and topics to complete the semester 2 series, and will publish the semester 2 calendar when it is ready.
+There will be no printed course book for semester 2, however information on those will be posted on this website and also advised by bulk email and newsletters.

 The general Sydney U3A website can be accessed through www.sydneyu3a.org